The EngD can be viewed as an advanced, research apprenticeship, suitable for new recruits as well as for existing

 Industry Sponsors can advertise vacancies at any time, and early advertisement is encouraged.
 To advertise a vacancy, please contact us directly.
-Also, please contact us if you have any queries for entry in September 2019 (full contact information is at the bottom of this page).
+Also, please contact us if you have any queries at firstname.lastname@example.org.

 We would also encourage you to send us information if you have it ready, using these instructions, as soon as possible, especially if your are planning to use this EngD as a recruitment platform – we will be happy to advertise the vacancy for you on this website.

 Benefits to Industry